Simonhajd/Sticktility/journal.md

 #May 31:

-I worked a lot on finding the right screen to use, (TFT vs OLED, are the extra pins worth it?, what power do i need? should i use qwiic?), and i had to change my pcb around to accomodate te new oled. i then found 3d models for each model and used those to make a more accurate visualization of the board.
+I worked a lot on finding the right screen to use, (TFT vs OLED, are the extra pins worth it?, what power do I need? should I use qwiic?), and I had to change my pcb around to accomodate te new oled.
+I then found 3d models for each model and used those to make a more accurate visualization of the board.
 Im now ready to work on the case finally!

 ![image](https://github.com/user-attachments/assets/3b66380e-714b-4adb-9922-42bd0eb6f7b9)
 ![image](https://github.com/user-attachments/assets/4cda4002-622f-441d-8c29-7a6ccb107d57)